indieopensource/enterprise-ready-supplement/terms.md

 #### <a id="Courts"></a>Courts

-**Developer's Local Courts** means the national and any national subdivision courts with jurisdiction at _Developer's Address_.
+**Developer's Local Courts** means the national and any national-subdivision courts with jurisdiction at _Developer's Address_.

 #### <a id="Forum"></a>Forum